KSHV-TV: Construction and Word of Life ownership

-In 1986, the Federal Communications Commission (FCC) allocated UHF channel 45 to Shreveport.
+In 1986, the Federal Communications Commission (FCC) allocated UHF channel 45 to Shreveport, Louisiana.
 Two parties—businessman Wesley Godfrey and Word of Life Ministries—each had requested the channel be added.
 Word of Life envisioned a Christian station that offered ministry programming in prime viewing hours.
 It formally filed for the channel on October 29, 1986.
 Four other parties applied, and their applications were placed into comparative hearing status in May 1987.
 Word of Life Ministries reached settlement agreements with Media Communications, Inc., and Shreveport Community Television.
-On December 9, administrative law judge Joseph Chachkin dismissed the application of Wesley Godfrey for failure to prosecute.
+On December 9, administrative law judge Joseph Chachkin dismissed the application of Godfrey for failure to prosecute.
 Even though Word of Life held the permit, there was no visible progress on the station for years.
 In 1990, Shreveport Community Television sued Word of Life for allegedly reneging on the financial component of their settlement; Word of Life, according to the complaint, had told the firm that station construction had been more expensive than anticipated.
+At the time, the construction permit held the call sign KCDN.

-In 1994, the new station, designated KWLB, began hiring and leased office space on Interstate Drive.
+In 1994, the new station, then designated KWLB, began hiring and leased office space on Interstate Drive.
 It began broadcasting on April 15, 1994.
 Programming included religious and children's shows as well as classic TV series and movies.
 Local programming included a sports talk show, Sports Roundtable, and games of the Shreveport Crawdads of the Continental Basketball Association.
 In 1995, it aired twelve games of the Shreveport Pirates of the Canadian Football League.
 Word of Life pastor Sam Carr hosted a daily program with his wife, Becky.